unik-name/help-unikname/docs/2-unikname-id/README.md

 :zap: [What is the User Rewarding System?](./../4-key-concepts/what-is-unikname-user-rewarding-system)

-:zap: How to earn @unikname UNS tokens? _coming soon..._
+:zap: How to earn @unikname UNIK tokens? _coming soon..._